 Spending above financial means

 One problem of some OFWs is fiscal discipline.
 Thinking that they have higher salaries abroad made them think they can buy anything they want.
 Expensive phone, check.
 Unnecessary laptop, check.
 Designer bags, check.
 Ridiculously priced jewelry, check.
-It is NOT bad idea to buy them, but only if they can afford them or have set aside an amount — no matter how small — for savings.
-These expenses are not investments which they can make money of.
-Mobile phone breaks down and needs to be repaired.
+It is NOT a bad idea to buy them, but only if they can afford them or have set aside an amount — no matter how small — for savings.
+These expenses are not investments that they can make money of.
+The mobile phone breaks down and needs to be repaired.
 Laptop gets infected with spyware and rendered irreparable.
 Owners end up spending more to maintain these devices.
 Hence, the savings accounts are sacrificed.

 Overspending by beneficiaries

-Sometimes family members of OFWs think that their brother or sister or son or aunt receives lots of money while working abroad that they spend remittance money like there’s no tomorrow.
-In the end they end up asking for more to finance their necessities.
-Sometimes it is thought that remittance will be an automated monthly bank transfer that when it does not arrive at usual date, family members borrow money from loan sharks, assuming that the money sent to them from overseas will be used to pay the debts.
+Sometimes family members of OFWs think that their brother or sister or son or aunt receives lots of money while working abroad and that they spend remittance money like there’s no tomorrow.
+In the end, they end up asking for more to finance their necessities.
+Sometimes it is thought that remittance will be an automated monthly bank transfer that when it does not arrive at the usual date, family members borrow money from loan sharks, assuming that the money sent to them from overseas will be used to pay the debts.

 Infidelity and extra responsibility